 Settle down in an open-air amphitheatre to watch the Flight of Fantasy show, which run twice daily in the week and three times a day over the weekend.
 There are refreshments available at the Flamingo Cafe, or at one of the many restaurants in Montecasino itself.

-Address: 1 Montecasino Boulevard, Fourways, Johannesburg
+How to get there: visit Montecasino Bird Gardens at 1 Montecasino Boulevard, Fourways, Johannesburg